1. Controller responsible for data collection

 Email: info1 (at) baywa.de

-the Controller within the meaning of the EU-General Data Protection Regulation (hereinafter GDPR).
-Should you have any questions pertaining to data processing, your rights or the data privacy statement, the BayWa Data Protection Officer will also be at your disposal.
-You may reach them at: datenschutzbeauftragter (at) baywa.de.
+is the Controller within the meaning of the EU-General Data Protection Regulation (hereinafter GDPR).
+Should you have any questions pertaining to data processing, your rights or the data privacy statement, the BayWa Data Protection Officer will be at your disposal.
+You may reach him at: datenschutzbeauftragter (at) baywa.de.

 2. Which data are processed when you access the whistleblower system?

 In this Notice, we would like to inform you about which of your data is collected when visiting the whistleblower system, the purposes for which it is processed, the legal basis for data processing, the options you have for managing the collection and processing of the data yourself and when the data is erased.